kaizentm/cloud-native-ops/docs/argocd-multicluster.md

 ## Cluster BootStrapping

-Using **apps of apps pattern** to quickly deploy apps to the newly added cluster.
-In implement this pattern create a single app Argo CD app that on syncing creates multiple child apps which deploys your application to single or multiple kubernetes cluster.
+Using **app of apps pattern** to quickly deploy apps to the newly added cluster.
+To implement this pattern create a single app Argo CD app that on syncing creates multiple child apps which deploys your application to single or multiple kubernetes cluster.

 [Example Code](https://dev.azure.com/csedevops/GitOps/_git/azure-vote-app-deployment?version=GBmaster&path=%2Fcluster-bootstrapping)